We envision a Canada where everyone has the literacy skills they need to live a fully engaged life.

 3. Helping the public understand and support adult literacy and lifelong learning through initiatives such as social media outreach and the new program, Life Literacy Ambassadors;

-4. Collaborating with and supporting the literacy field by providing tools and resources such as Family Literacy Day; and
+4. Collaborating with and supporting the literacy field by providing tools and resources

 5. Increasing ABC Life Literacy Canada’s effectiveness, including excellence in fundraising, sponsorship and communications.